-The following Restructuring & Insolvency guidance note Produced in partnership with Robert Hantusch of Three Stone provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Robert Hantusch of Three Stone provides comprehensive and up to date legal information covering:

 This Practice Note covers the process of disclaimer and the steps to be taken to disclaim.
 For guidance on what disclaimer is and what can be disclaimed, see:

 Practice Note: The effect of disclaimer by a liquidator or trustee in bankruptcy on property and third parties